 Only you know the answer to this question, since it all depends what you plan to use your new garage for.
 If you just want a place to stash the car when the weatherman is predicting a snow storm, then a small one-car garage ought to be plenty.
 If you’re like most homeowners, however, you’ll want some extra storage and workspace as well, meaning, at the very least, that an oversized single-car garage is in order.
 If you plan on setting up your new woodworking shop, or need a place to store the boat and the snowmobiles, you’re going to want a double or triple car garage to do the trick.
 Basically, be honest with yourself about what you hope to get out of the space, then sit down with your garage builder to figure how much is right for you.

-Need to find a pro for your Garage Build?Find Pros
+Ready to start your Garage Build?Find Pros

 Attached or Not?